thehaseebshah/garden/content/Public Rulebook/Mamoolat Template.md

 ❌ on Non-completion

 ## Definition of completion:
-In case of a genuine excuse, completion time can be delayed Morning Azkaar before Zuhr time enters, or before Asr time enters in case of a genuine excuse Evening Azkaar before Isha time enters, or before sleeping in case of genuine excuse Surah Yasin before Ishraq time enters, or before Zuhr time enters in case of a genuine excuse Surah Waqiah before Isha time enters, or before Isha time enters in case of a genuine excuse Surah Mulk before sleeping, or before Fajr time enters in case of a genuine excuse Surah Kahf before Asr time enters, or before Maghrib time enters in case of a genuine excuse Awabayn before Isha time enters
+Morning Azkaar before Zawal time enters, or before Asr time enters in case of a genuine excuse Evening Azkaar before Maghrib time enters, or before Isha time enters in case of genuine excuse Surah Yasin before Ishraq time enters, or before Zawal time enters in case of a genuine excuse Surah Waqiah before Isha time enters
-Regular Tilawat before Asr time enters, or before Maghrib time enters in case of a genuine excuse Manajaat before Asr time enters, or before Maghrib time enters in case of a genuine excuse Salaat Tasbih before Asr time enters, or before Maghrib time enters in case of a genuine excuse
+Surah Mulk before 0000, or before Fajr time enters in case of a genuine excuse Surah Kahf before Asr time enters, or before Maghrib time enters in case of a genuine excuse Awabayn before Isha time enters
+Regular Tilawat before Asr time enters, or before Maghrib time enters in case of a genuine excuse Manajaat before Maghrib time enters
+Salaat Tasbih before Asr time enters, or before Maghrib time enters in case of a genuine excuse